About

 Bring the crumbly dough together to form a disc of dough

-How do you make the craquelin?
+How to make the craquelin

 It’s super simple to make the craquelin.
 The craquelin is like a delicious, crispy cookie on top of the choux pastry buns, and a fantastic way to decorate the cream puffs.